Always free usage limits

 BigQuery ML pricing

 BigQuery ML models can be classified into two different categories: built-in models and external models.
 BigQuery ML built-in models are trained within BigQuery, such as linear regression, logistic regression, kmeans, matrix factorization, and time series models.
 BigQuery ML external models are trained utilizing other Google Cloud services, DNN and boosted tree models (which are trained on Vertex AI) and AutoML models (which are trained on the AutoML Tables backend).
 BigQuery ML model training pricing is based on the model type as well as your usage pattern: flat-rate or on-demand.
 BigQuery ML prediction and evaluation functions are executed within BigQuery ML for all model types, priced as explained below.

 BigQuery ML flat-rate pricing

 BigQuery offers flat-rate pricing for high-volume or enterprise customers who prefer a stable monthly cost rather than paying the on-demand price for model creation, evaluation, inspection, and prediction.

-For current models, you can use reservations to train in BigQuery ML.
-If you choose flat-rate pricing, BigQuery ML costs are included in the monthly BigQuery flat-rate price.
+Customers can use reservations to train in BigQuery ML models.
+And the BigQuery ML costs are included in the monthly BigQuery flat-rate price.

 Reservations to create built-in models